 Thanks to Bluetooth or web app access systems, physical keys are no longer needed.
 That means guests don’t have to queue at the reception to pick up keys anymore.
 This speeds up their arrival, saves your front desk staff time and completes the last step in the digital check-in/check-out process.

 If you’re working with a connected, cloud-based system, implementing digital keys can be easier (and cheaper) than you think.
 The Mews Marketplace has lots of keyless options you can choose from and we keep adding new ones.
+Some of the most popular options include:

-Whether you’re using SMS, Messenger or your hotel app, direct messaging lets guests contact your staff straight from their favourite device.
-This is a great way to streamline your guest communication, check on guests during their stay and offer personalized service.
+Whether you’re using SMS, Messenger or your hotel app, direct messaging lets guests contact your staff straight from their favorite device.
+This is a great way to streamline your guest communication, check on guests during their stay, and offer personalized service.
 Save extra time with this approach by programming replies to FAQs like the request for the Wi-Fi password or breakfast times.
 Check out the Mews Virtual Concierge to see our direct guest messaging options.

 New safety standards